alexjamesmalcolm/the-normal-christian-life/_articles/1-the-normal-christian-life.md

 is mentioned as a proof of our justification.
 In chapter six it is spoken of as an impartation of life.
 Peace, too, is spoken of in both sections, in the fifth and eighth chapters respectively.
 What kind of peace is spoken of in the first section?
 Peace with God.
-Now that 1 have forgiveness of sins God will not be a cause of dread and trouble to me any more; but I am going to be a great cause of trouble to myself.
+Now that I have forgiveness of sins God will not be a cause of dread and trouble to me any more; but I am going to be a great cause of trouble to myself.
 There is still unrest within, for within there is something that draws me to sin.
 There is peace with God, but there is no peace with